1965 Chicago Bears season

-The 1965 Chicago Bears season was their 46th regular season completed in the National Football League.
-The team finished with a 9–5 record, earning them a third-place finish in the NFL Western Conference.
-The club improved over the dismal 5–9 record of the previous season.
+The 1965 Chicago Bears season was their 46th regular season in the National Football League.
+The team improved upon the dismal 5–9 record of the previous season, and finished with a 9–5 record that earned them a third-place finish in the NFL Western Conference.

-–QB Rudy Bukich 176 for 312, 2,641 yards, 20 touchdowns.

-They started the season 0–3, but thanks to rookies Gale Sayers and Dick Butkus, the team won 9 of the last 11 games.
+The Bears started the season 0–3, but thanks to rookies Gale Sayers and Dick Butkus, the team won 9 of the last 11 games.
 Sayers had a magnificent rookie season, and in one game against the San Francisco 49ers at Chicago's Wrigley Field on December 12, he scored six touchdowns in a 61–20 Bears win, the first time the Bears scored 61 points in a regular-season game.
 Sayers would set an NFL rookie record with 22 touchdowns in one season.
 The six-touchdown performance tied an NFL record and set a new Bears record.
+Quarterback Rudy Bukich completed 176 of 312 passes for 2,641 yards and 20 touchdowns.

 The 1965 Bears draft class was named No. 8 on NFL Top 10 draft classes.